yeonghoey/the-plain/_posts/2016-10-02-book-review-the-design-of-everyday-things.md

 Consider traditional watches.
 Most of them have relatively many features for their buttons.
 As a result, they tend to have many modes without proper conceptual models.
-For example, the same button is mapped for starting the timer on the stopwatch mode and for increasing number on the time adjusting mode.
-Because there is *no* **conceptual model**, I always forget the mappings and feel frustrated when I try to use stopwatch or to adjust time.
+For example, the same button is mapped for starting the timer on the stopwatch mode and for increasing the number on the time adjusting mode.
+Because there is *no* **conceptual model**, I always forget the mappings and feel frustrated when I try to use my stopwatch or to adjust time.
 The net result is to avoid using those features.

 I recently tried to use a pebble watch[^2].